Infinite Automaton Semigroups and Groups Have Infinite Orbits

-In addition to the notation(s) defined above, we also use \emph{cross diagrams}\footnote{They were originally introduced in \cite{aklmp12} -- where they are attributed to the square diagrams of \cite{glasner2005Automata} -- but seem to become more and more widespread lately.} to indicate transitions of automata.
-A transition $\trans{q}{a}{b}{p} \in \delta$ of some automaton $\mathcal{T} = (Q, \Sigma, \delta)$ is represented by the cross diagram
+to indicate that it contains a transition $\trans{p}{a}{b}{q}$.
+In addition, we also use \emph{cross diagrams}\footnote{They were originally introduced in \cite{aklmp12} -- where they are attributed to the square diagrams of \cite{glasner2005Automata} -- but seem to become more and more widespread lately.} to indicate transitions of automata.
+A transition $\trans{p}{a}{b}{q} \in \delta$ of some $S$-automaton $\mathcal{T} = (Q, \Sigma, \delta)$ is represented by the cross diagram

 Multiple transitions can be combined into a single cross diagram.
 For example, the cross diagram

 states that the automaton contains all transitions $\trans{q_{i, j - 1}}{a_{i - 1, j}}{a_{i, j}}{q_{i, j}}$ for $1 \leq i \leq n$ and $1 \leq j \leq m$.
 Often, we will omit unneeded names for intermediate states or letters in cross diagrams.
 Since cross diagrams tend to be quite spacious, we introduce a shorthand notation.
 Omitting the inner states and letters, we abbreviate the above cross diagram by